hasanmoudud/geocompr/main.md

 There are no strict rules on what can and cannot go into script files and nothing to prevent you from saving broken, non-reproducible code.^[
 Lines of code that do not contain valid R should be commented to prevent errors, as with line 1 of the `10-hello.R` script.
 ]
-There are, however, some best practice conventions worth following:
+There are, however, some conventions worth following:

 - Write the script in order: just like the script of a film, scripts should have a clear order such as 'setup', 'data processing' and 'save results' (roughly equivalent to 'beginning', 'middle' and 'end' in a film).
 - Comment the script sufficiently for others (and your future self) to understand it but not too much.
 At a minimum a comment should state the purpose of the script (see Figure \@ref(fig:codecheck)) and (for long scripts) divide it into sections (e.g. with `Ctl+Shift+R` in RStudio which creates comments ending in `----` that can be 'folded' in the editor).